ElasticHQ/elasticsearch-HQ/docs/source/developer-guide.rst

 This will create an ``index.html`` that the Flask server will serve, under ``/elastichq/templates`` and static file bundles under ``/elastichq/static``.

+Once the distribution is built, you can start the server with ``python application.py`` and view the application at ``http://localhost:5000``

 HTTP Responses
 --------------